VsFoxaDevs/VsFoxa/README.md

 *Do not look at the MainMenuState file, worst mistake of my life.*

+Oh and right now, HTML5 ports may not work, we are not responible for them, nor do we maintain them at all.

 Anyway, back to the original Psych README...

 # Friday Night Funkin' - Psych Engine